dilevin/CSC417-a2-mass-spring-3d/README.md

 ### Linearly-Implicit Time Integration

 As we discussed in the previous assignment, making the right choice of time integrator is crucial for the stability, appearance and performance of a simulation.
-In this assignment we are going to implement one of the most famous time integrators in computer graphics, the *Linearly-Impliect Time Integrator*.
-This integrator is not fully-implicit like backward Euler, but it is effocient to compute and reasonably stable, thus it is a good initial place to start when inegrating an elastic system like these mass-springs.
+In this assignment we are going to implement one of the most famous time integrators in computer graphics, the *Linearly-Implicit Time Integrator*.
+This integrator is not fully-implicit like backward Euler, but it is efficient to compute and reasonably stable, thus it is a good initial place to start when integrating an elastic system like these mass-springs.

 You should be able to convince yourself that, given the potential and kinetic energies above, that the backward Euler update for a 3D, mass-spring system is